The Hidden Cost of “Just Buy VT”

 Does owning the world through a single cap-weighted fund somehow leave opportunities on the table?

-To explore that question, we ran a 56-year backtest comparing a pure global-market portfolio against several “regional slice” portfolios using different rebalancing strategies.
+To explore that question, we ran a 56-year backtest comparing a pure global-market portfolio against several “regional slice” portfolios employing buy and hold (B&H) and different rebalancing strategies.

 The results were surprisingly consistent.